SHMoAReg: Spark Deformable Image Registration via Spatial Heterogeneous Mixture of Experts and Attention Heads: Methods

 Given a pair of 3D moving and fixed images $\{I_{m}, I_{f}\}$, our objective is to estimate a deformation field $\phi$ such that the warped image $I_{w} = I_{m} \circ \phi$ can be aligned with $I_{f}$.
-Fig.~\ref{fig_overview} illustrates the encoder-decoder framework of our proposed \textbf{\modelname}.
-The encoder comprises two shared-parameters Swin Transformer backbones as in~\cite{chen2022transmorph}, which respectively extract features from $I_{m}$ and $I_{f}$.
-To tailor a combination of attention heads suitable for each token's functionality, we replace the Window/Shifted Window-based Multi-head Self-Attention (W/SW-MSA) layers in each Swin Transformer Block with Mixture of Attention heads (MoA) layer~\cite{zhang2022mixture}, as shown in Fig.~\ref{fig_MoA}.
-The decoder follows the classic and effective feature pyramid structure~\cite{meng2023non,wang2024recursive}, where features from each level are warped using the deformation field predicted by the former layer, learning the final deformation field $\phi$ in a coarse-to-fine manner.
-Notably, when generating the residual deformation fields at full and 1/2 resolution, we introduce Spatial Heterogeneous Mixture of Experts (SHMoE) layers to differentiate the deformation prediction for each direction (x/y/z).
-Further details are provided in the following sections.
+Fig.~\ref{fig_overview} illustrates the overview of the encoder-decoder framework of our proposed \textbf{\modelname}.
+Specifically, the encoder comprises two shared-parameters Swin Transformer backbones as in~\cite{chen2022transmorph}, which respectively extract features from $I_{m}$ and $I_{f}$.
+To tailor a combination of attention heads suitable for each token's functionality, we replace the Window/Shifted Window-based Multi-head Self-Attention (W/SW-MSA) layers in each Swin Transformer Block with Mixture of Attention heads (MoA) layer~\cite{zhang2022mixture}.
+The MoA dynamically selects the attention heads combination from a larger subset for each image token to extract features specialized for registration.